mhardcastle/ddf-pipeline/docs/manual.md

 rerun.
 Normally this is what you want.

 The option `[control] redofrom` can be used to start again from after a specified step in the pipeline.
-Available options are start, dirin, phase, ampphase, fullow, full.
-Solutions and, if necessary, bootstrap results will be removed before the restart; all old files are moved to an `archive_dir` directory. `[control] restart` must be True for this to work.
+Available options are `start` and `dirin`.  `start` will clear all but the input MSs, `dirin` will retain the initial direction-independent images.
+All old files are moved to an `archive_dir` directory. `[control] restart` must be True for this to work.

 ### signal handling